Answers to frequent questions… (availability of amenities subject to change)

 You must bring your own bedding.
-To note: Until we are able to buy new mattresses (when monies are available), you may do well to bring mattress covers or extra sheets/mattress pads.
+To note: Until we are able to buy new mattresses in the future, you may do well to bring mattress covers or extra sheets/mattress pads.

 None of the cabins are sound-proof!
 If you are a light sleeper bring ear plugs.